karthik151102/karthik151102/README.md

-Sure, I can help spruce up your GitHub profile bio!
-Here's an improved version with a bit more detail, some emojis, and a touch of aesthetic flair:

----

 ## Hi there 👋

 Welcome to my GitHub profile!
 I'm Karthik, a passionate learner currently diving into the exciting world of **Data Science**.
 Here's a bit about me: